 Each breast lift procedure is tailored to the patient’s individual needs, so the price varies by case.
-Several factors contribute to the final cost of the procedure, including the extent of correction required, surgical technique used, anesthesia fees, and surgical fees.
-An accurate cost for your unique surgical plan will be calculated during your first consultation.
+Several factors contribute to the final cost of a breast lift, including the extent of correction required, surgical technique used, anesthesia fees, and surgical fees.

 Will breast lift surgery make my breasts larger?